Admissions

 MYP4 14 years old

-High School High School 1 16 years old By December 31
+Diploma Programme/ Lebanese Program/ High School Program Diploma Year 1/ Grade 11 (Lebanese and High School) 16 years old By December 31

 D. Admissions Requirements